Track MCP LogoTrack MCP

 Documentation

-• **CLAUDE.md** — Framework reference: exports catalog, patterns, Context interface, error codes, auth, config, testing.
-Ships in the npm package.
+• **CLAUDE.md/AGENTS.md** — Framework reference: exports catalog, patterns, Context interface, error codes, auth, config, testing.
+Ships in the npm package and is auto-accessible in your project after init.

 Development